privacy-tech-lab/gpc-privacy-choice/README.md

 GPC Privacy Choice is a Chromium browser extension for researching the usability of privacy choices, especially, opting out from web tracking with [Global Privacy Control (GPC)](https://globalprivacycontrol.org/).
 Our goal is to strike a balance between giving people sufficient options to make their privacy choices on one side and not overburdening them with too many or too complicated choices on the other.
 Enabling opting out by default for all websites proved to be a major roadblock for the adoption of [Do Not Track (DNT)](https://www.w3.org/TR/tracking-dnt/).
 We take the learnings from DNT to improve GPC.

-Once installed, our GPC Privacy Choice Extension injects a privacy choice scheme, for example, a banner asking whether a user wants to enable GPC on the current website they visit.
+Once installed, our GPC Privacy Choice extension injects a privacy choice scheme, for example, a banner asking whether a user wants to enable GPC on the current website they visit.
 Data about the user's choices as well as details about the visited websites are then transmitted to a backend for analysis.
 The focus of this extension is on researching user interface design.
 However, the extension is fully functional and is sending header-based GPC signals.
 Thus, it serves as a working prototype for all privacy choice schemes we implement.

 GPC Privacy Choice is developed and maintained by **Sebastian Zimmeck (@SebastianZimmeck)**, **Eliza Kuller (@ekuller)**, **Chunyue Ma (@chunyuema)**, **Isabella Tassone (@bella-tassone)**, and **Joe Champeau (@JoeChampeau)** of the [privacy-tech-lab](https://privacytechlab.org/).
 Kuba Alicki (@kalicki1), Daniel Knopf (@dknopf), and Abdallah Salia (@asalia-1) contributed earlier.